 The Hill College EMS Program division follows the college's policies for student complaints.
-Information can be located at FLD(LEGAL) - STUDENT RIGHTS AND RESPONSIBILITIES: STUDENT COMPLAINTS
+Information can be located at FLD(LEGAL) - FLD(LEGAL) - <a href="STUDENT RIGHTS AND RESPONSIBILITIES: STUDENT RIGHTS AND RIGHTS A

-The purpose of student complaint procedure is to ensure students due process in the resolution of a student's concern regarding their educational experience at Hill College.
+The purpose of the student complaint procedure is to ensure students due process in the resolution of a student's concern regarding their educational experience at Hill College.

-Student complaints may include but are not limited to
+Student complaints may include but are not limited to:

 - Classroom instruction.

 - Student services.

-- Discrimination based on race, color, gender, religion, age, national origin, disability or sexual orientation.
+- Discrimination based on race, color, gender, religion, age, national origin, disability, or sexual orientation.